Discover more from Healthy Rich

-I was on a panel recently with another freelance writer, and one of the aspiring writers in the audience asked,
+I was on a panel with another freelance writer, and one of the aspiring writers in the audience asked,

 Can you reasonably make a living as a freelance writer anymore?